-Email Remains One of the Top Revenue Generating Channels – How Do Your Email Strategies Stack Up?
+(Updated for 2021) How Do Your Email Marketing Strategies Stack Up?

 One: Optimize for Mobile

 I can’t stress the importance of this enough but your emails must be mobile-optimized.
-According to Salesforce’s 2015 State of Marketing report, 66 percent of emails are opened on a mobile device.
+According to HubSpot, 46 percent of all email opens now occur on mobile.
 Your customers will delete your emails or unsubscribe from your lists if your emails aren’t formatted for mobile consumption.
 There are tons of resources available on best practices for optimizing for mobile such as the best title length, graphic usage, and ways to use copy.
-Also check out Litmus who has an email preview tool so you can view how your email renders on over 40 email clients and devices.

 Two: Personalize Your Communications

 Emails with personalized subject lines are 26% more likely to be opened and marketers have found a 760% increase in email revenue from segmented campaigns.
 While many marketers understand the value of personalization, many are unsure where to begin.
 However not using some type of personalization and segmentation can lead to 50% of people unsubscribing from your lists, according to research by Silverpop.

 Effective email personalization requires data.
 Start with the low-hanging fruit – the 1st party data you already have at hand.
 Use first names and other demographics and behavioral data you may have on hand such as age, gender, geography, and transactional history.
 Are you emailing customers or prospects?
 Are they high-value customers that can be rewarded with special offers or have they not made a purchase in a while and would be most apt for a retention email program?
 Append 3rd party data for deeper insights into behavior, interests, lifestyles or to add missing data elements to your file.